Korean Fish Cake Soup

 How do I prepare Korean Fish Cake Soup?

-To recreate this iconic street food at home, just follow the steps below:
+To prepare this delicious street food at home, just follow the steps below:

 Step 1: Prepare the broth